appliedblockchain/provisioner/Readme.md

 rake IP_A=123.456.789.0 IP_A=234.567.89.0
 ```

-Will set up the VMs, install docker so you will be able to run your `docker stack deploy` command and have a live docker swarm env, ready for deployment.
+Will set up the VMs, install docker so you will be able to run your `docker stack deploy` command and have a live docker swarm env, ready for deployment!

+---

 Happy Deployments,